-In parallel, contracts including a service element, such as repair or AI-enabled insights, are becoming more common as servitization of manufacturing is embraced.
-Compared to a ‘simple’ product sell, these multi-year deals provide manufacturers not only increased revenue streams but also better margins.
-At the same time, Sales deals are coming under more scrutiny from buyer stakeholders, with more teams involved in each purchase.
-According to our own research, there are now more than five people involved in almost a quarter of all B2B purchases, with some enterprise deals involving twenty people or more.
+In reality, due to the lifecycle of these sales deals, acclimatization means the deals are coming under more scrutiny from buyer stakeholders, with more teams involved in each purchase.
+According to our research, there are typically more than five people involved in almost a quarter of all B2B purchases, with some enterprise deals involving north of twenty people.

 1. KYC: Know Your Customer

-First and foremost, lack of understanding can severely hamper a deal, so you need to understand how your customers buy.
-At the very least, what’s important to them, what are their challenges, and are they ahead or behind the competition?
+First and foremost, a lack of understanding can severely hamper a deal.
+You need to understand how your customers buy and why they’re buying.
+Dig into what’s important to them, what challenges they face, and are they ahead or behind the competition?

 2. Optimising up and cross-selling